vsrinivas/fuchsia/docs/syscalls/ticks_get.md

 - Migration between processors
 - Reset of the processor cycle counter
 - Reordering of instructions (if required, use a memory barrier)

-## BUGS

-Only a 32-bit range is supported on ARMv6 and ARMv7.

 ## SEE ALSO